 Policy-COS 1.3.1 Require that physical impacts to the scenic vistas within the CPA be minimized to a level that does not create visual blight or degrade upland landscapes.

 Policy-COS 1.3.2 Discourage new energy transmission towers within the CPA.

-Policy-COS 1.3.3 Prohibit wind turbine power generation towers in areas where viewsheds would be adversely impacted.
+Policy-COS 1.3.3 Prohibit wind turbine projects with a rated capacity greater than 50 kilowatts in areas where viewsheds would be adversely impacted.